mwaura-wycleaf/STUDENT-SCORESHEET/README.md

- Overview
+The main.java and the output file is in the src folder Overview
 This Java program allows a teacher or school administrator to input student information and marks, calculate totals and grades, and generate a detailed report including class statistics.